chrisbin95/Data-Science-IIHT/README.md

 ## ```Acknowledgement```
-#### Thankyou for the stars on the repository.
-If not do starring!
+#### Thankyou for the ⭐ on the repository.
+If not, do starring! ✌
 - Fork the Repo and use spyder IDE for training
 - This markdown file _(.md)_ includes code to `Python Challenges`.
 You can use it for reference.
-- Once you've added the zip file to downloads, download spyder or use online compilers to work with it.
+- Once you've added the zip file to downloads, Recommended Use of : `Anaconda Spyder`, `CodePen`, `Programiz` or `Online Python` Interpreter's to work with it.
-- A open pull request is considered as successful submission.
-Check for `debugging` errors
+- A open pull request is considered as successful and forking is mandatory.
+Check & `debug` errors on Interpreter Console.
-- Consider Like and follow for more updates!
+- Consider Like and Follow 🌟 for more updates!
 ### <div align="center"> &copy; | 2021 - 2022 </div>